 The real estate license exam is almost always a computer-based, proctored test in an independent testing center.
 You will be given a set amount of time, usually between three and five hours, to answer the multiple-choice questions.
 You will have four options for each question and need to choose the most correct answer on your computer screen at your testing center.
 Most state’s real estate tests are between 100 and 150 questions.

-For more information about how to pass the real estate license exam, StateRequirement recommends:
+For more information about how to pass the real estate license exam, StateRequirement recommends: How to Pass the Real Estate License Exam.

 Real Estate Exam Questions and Subjects